Hoyasumii/bee-movie/README.md

 Free the bees!
 Free the bees!
 Free the bees!
 Free the bees!
 Free the bees!

-The court finds in favo
+The court finds in favor